SQLite

 The Nodes section of your cluster provides information on each node.
 A green circle next to a node's name denotes the leader node, while a blue circle indicates a follower node.
 The leader node can change periodically due to the nature of the Raft algorithm.
 For technical details on the Leader Election algorithm, please refer to this article.

-You can add one or more nodes to your cluster at any time.
+You can add more nodes to your cluster at any time.

 Dashboard Nodes